by John Clayson

 A B1 locomotive leaves the Western platform with the 11.57am all stations to Nottingham Victoria and Derby Friargate, passing to the west of the box.
 At bottom left is the flat roof of the relay room, from which the photograph was taken.
 Photograph by Mick Grummitt.

 On Monday 25th February 1963 a mid-afternoon service for Lincoln, hauled by 4MT locomotive No. 43146, is departing from the Western platform, using the connection between the end of the down side platforms and Grantham North signal box to join the Down Main line.
 The four signals nearest the photographer in this view are, from left to right: o the signal for trains departing on the Nottingham line (nearest the signal box) o the platform starting signal for the Down Main line (a colour light signal) o the signal for trains arriving from the Nottingham line (nearest the signal box) 0 the signal for trains departing for the north on the Goods line (to the right of the Nottingham line) As evidenced by the stove pipe and the chimney, due to its length Grantham North box had the 'luxury' of two coal-fired stoves.
-Photograph by Noel Ingram, used with permission from Steam World.
+Photograph taken by Noel Ingram.

 South of the Box